Did Ronald Reagan Say “Government is the Problem”?

-TIP: The quote is from 1981 from his first inaugural address, 8 years later Reagan was somewhat of a changed man with more nuanced views.
+TIP: The quote is from January 20, 1981 from Reagan’s first inaugural address.
+8 years later Reagan was somewhat of a changed man with more nuanced views.
 People tend to politicize this Reagan quote in a way that differs from the context it was said in.
-Reagan was a small government Republican, but he also spent decades in politics trying to ensure government worked for the people.
-He was not “anti-government.”
+Reagan was a small government Republican, clearly favoring Reaganomics over regulations and taxes, but he also spent decades in politics trying to ensure government worked for the people.
+Reagan may have been for a limited government, but he was not “anti-government.”

 Ronald Reagan ..
 “Government is the problem.”
 Listen to what Reagan actually says.
 He isn’t anti-government, he is pro-people.
 Short clip.

 C-SPAN: President Reagan 1981 Inaugural Address.
 C-SPAN ARCHIVES 01/20/1981.
 Longer clip.
 President Reagan delivered his first inaugural address on January 20, 1981.

 What is the Point to Reagan’s “Government is the Problem” Quote from his 1981 Inaugural Address?

 The idea here is that Reagan was an individualist who believed in liberty, democracy, free enterprise, and small government.

 Reagan believed in government, but he didn’t believe in a government run by cronies and elites.